darin-momayezi/Autoencoders/README.md

 # Autoencoders
 This repository documents my reserach projects as an undergraduate in Dr. Roman Grigoriev's Non-Linear Dynamics and Chaos lab at Georgia Tech.
-My main project is applying Autoencoders to the problem of modeling fine structure dynamics in turbulent data.
+I have focused on applying Autoencoders to model fine structure dynamics in turbulent data.
 This is a well-posed problem because fine structure is both important and extremely expensive to simulate in detail.
-Autoencoders have proven to be effective in many areas for dimensionality reduction.
-Reduced dimensional modeling of fine structure in turbulent systems would cut the computational cost of accurate models and bring important dynamics into our understanding of turbulent systems.
+While Autoencoders have proven to be effective in many areas for dimensionality reduction, no one currently knows how to apply them properly to learn the fine strcture dynamics of turbulent systems.
+Reduced dimensional modeling of fine structure would cut the computational cost of accurate models and bring important dynamics into our understanding of turbulent systems.

 The question is do Autoencoders work in this way?
 Well, yes!
 They do seem to have promise in discovering models of physical systems.
 To motivate this let's consider a 1-D PDE whose solution is a simple sum of cosines
 $$Acos(ku) + Bcos(qu)$$